 What is Loan Servicing?

-Loan Servicing is a process in which entities known as loan servicers, perform various administrative tasks related to loan repayments such as collection of interest and principal, payment of insurance and taxes, posting statements on regular basis to the loan borrower on behalf of the lender or loan originator (banks or other financial institutions) in consideration for a predetermined fees (generally denoted as a percentage of the contractual payment).
+Loan Servicing is a process in which entities known as loan servicers, perform various administrative tasks related to loan repayments such as a collection of interest and principal, payment of insurance and taxes, posting statements on regular basis to the loan borrower on behalf of the lender or loan originator (banks or other financial institutions) in consideration for a predetermined fee (generally denoted as a percentage of the contractual payment).

 Why Did Loan Servicing Comes in Picture?

 Initially, the loan servicing part used to be handled by the organization, which has provided the loan in the first place.
 But, over the years, it has changed since the advent of securitization.
 In the past two decades, entities have started to get into the niche activities or their area of specializations, such as client acquisition rather than using its resources to manage administrative works, for clocking the earning at a higher pace.